Tax & Accountancy

 What Section 24 means for your rental business in practice

+Section 24 has fundamentally changed the economics of being a higher-rate taxpaying landlord.
+The days of deducting mortgage interest in full are gone for individuals; what remains is a 20% credit that compensates basic-rate taxpayers reasonably well but leaves higher-rate and additional-rate payers significantly worse off.
 Understanding the restriction is the first step.
-The second is taking a clear-eyed look at your portfolio’s overall tax position, ideally with the help of an accountant who specialises in property.
-Whether that leads to incorporation, a change in ownership structure, a focus on reducing leverage, or simply maximising every other allowable expense, the right answer depends on your specific numbers and long-term plans.
+The second is a clear-eyed look at your portfolio's overall tax position, ideally with an accountant who specialises in property.
+Whether that leads to incorporation, a change in ownership structure, lower leverage or simply maximising every other allowable expense, the right answer depends on your numbers and long-term plans.
+If you want your records accurate and Section 24 handled correctly all year rather than reconstructed each January, you can start with August for free for up to two properties.

 Author